piwvh/android-enthusiast/readme.md

 ### Run
 There are multiple ways for running this application:

-- This application can be run using Docker.
-If you have Docker and Docker-Compose installed, please go to `src/main/docker` directory and simply run: `docker-compose up`.
+- If you have Docker and Docker-Compose installed, please go to `src/main/docker` directory and simply run: `docker-compose up`.
 After downloading required images, you should be able to access the website using [http://localhost:8585](http://localhost:8585) url.